ThatDudeJude/Django-HTMX-Tasks/README.md

 # Tasks App

-A simple web application for saving and managing notes on tasks.
+A simple web application for planning and saving details on tasks.

 ## Project Description

-This web application lets users save notes on tasks.
+This web application lets users write plans on future tasks.
+Tasks can be prioritized, updated and deleted.
 The backend is built using the Django framework, relying on its customizable features to design an admin and authentication system.
 A postgresql database connection is integrated for data storage.
 The frontend ui uses the htmx library for handling dynamic behavior.

 ### Technology used
 | Technology  |       Version    |      Utility    |